 - 1. Notice of the charge(s), including specific code section(s) which participation in any University program, activity or benefit; - ii.
 Submission to, or rejection of, such conduct by an individual is used as a basis for academic or work evaluation; - iii.
 Such conduct creates a hostile environment.
-A hostile environment exists when the conduct is sufficiently severe, persistent or pervasive that it unreasonably interferes with, limits or deprives an individual from participating in or benefiting from the University's educational and/or campus-residential experience when viewed both from a reasonable person in similar circumstances and the person in question. - iv.
-Gender-based harassment is harassment based on gender, sexual orientation, gender identity or gender expression, including acts of aggression, intimidation or hostility, whether verbal or non-verbal, graphic, physical or otherwise, even if the acts do not involve contact of a sexual coercion. nature. - 4.
-Sexual coercion is defined as Coercion the act of using pressure or force to have sexual contact with someone who has already refused.
-Sexual assault constitutes the non-consensual sexual intercourse which is - 5.
+A hostile environment exists when the conduct is sufficiently severe, persistent or pervasive that it unreasonably interferes with, limits or deprives an individual from participating in or benefiting from the University's educational and/or campus-residential experience when viewed both from a reasonable person in similar circumstances and the person in question. - 4.
+Gender-based Hharassment is any harassment based on gender, sexual orientation, gender identity or gender expression, including acts of aggression, intimidation or hostility, whether verbal or non-verbal, graphic, physical or otherwise, even if the acts do not involve contact of a sexual coercion. nature. - 5.
+Sexual coercion is defined as Coercion the act of using pressure or force to have sexual contact with someone who has already refused. - 6.
+Sexual Assault the threat to commit sexual battery with the immediate capacity to do so.
+Sexual assault constitutes the non-consensual sexual intercourse which is - 7.
 Sexual Battery any sexual intercourse by any person upon another without consent.
 It Consent.
-Sexual intercourse includes oral, anal and vaginal or anal penetration, however slight, by a person's penis, finger, other body part or an object, or any oral-genital contact (regardless of whether it involves penetration). - 6.
-Sexual Assault the threat to commit sexual battery with any object the immediate capacity to do so.
+Sexual intercourse includes oral, anal and vaginal or anal penetration, however slight, by a person's penis, finger, other body part or an object, or any oral-genital contact (regardless of whether it involves penetration). - Sexual Assault the threat to commit sexual battery with any objectthe immediate capacity to do so.

 Consent means informed, freely given agreement, communicated by clearly understandable words or actions, to participate in each form of sexual activity.
-Consent cannot be inferred from silence.

-passivity, or lack of active resistance.
+Consent cannot be inferred from silence, passivity, or lack of active resistance.
 A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 By definition, there is no consent when there is a threat of force or violence or any other form of coercion or intimidation, physical or psychological.
 A person who is the object of sexual aggression is not required to physically or otherwise resist the aggressor; the lack of informed, freely given consent to sexual contact constitutes sexual misconduct.
 Intoxication is not an excuse for failure to obtain consent.
 A person incapacitated by alcohol or drug consumption, or who is unconscious or asleep or otherwise physically impaired, is incapable of giving consent.

-4. Retaliation against or harassment of someone alleging sexual misconduct or otherwise obstructing the reporting of sexual misconduct or the participation in proceedings relating to sexual misconduct.
+4. Retaliation against or harassment of someone alleging sexual misconduct or otherwise obstructing the reporting of sexual misconduct or the participation in proceedings relating to sexual misconduct misconduct.